stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Create a _pyproject.toml_ file in the root directory of each Python project.
 Use this file as the central place to store configuration information about the project and the tools that it uses.
 The [pyOpenSci project documentation on pyproject.toml](https://www.pyopensci.org/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.html) provides an introduction to the file format.

-Modern Python tools support _pyproject.toml_ files, although not all of them use a _pyproject.toml_ by default.
+Modern Python tools use the _pyproject.toml_ file to store configuration.
+Some tools support _pyproject.toml_, but do not use it by default.
 Python project management tools like [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) automatically create and use a _pyproject.toml_ file.

 > The various features of _pyproject.toml_ files are defined these PEPs: [PEP 517](https://peps.python.org/pep-0517/), [PEP 518](https://peps.python.org/pep-0518/), [PEP 621](https://peps.python.org/pep-0621/) and [PEP 660](https://peps.python.org/pep-0660/).